-Alternatively you can hike to the the Sungate.
-You will get a different and an amazing view of Machu Picchu from here.
+Alternatively you can hike to the the Sun Gate (Inti Punku).
+You will get a different and stunning views of Machu Picchu from here.
 It is a two hours walk to and back to the Sungate from the citadel.

-You will then be taking a bus back down to Aguas Calientes town.
+After your visit to Machu Picchu, you will be taking a bus back down to Aguas Calientes town.
 You will be boarding a train from here back to Ollantaytambo.
 Our representative will meet you and will drive you back to Cusco.

 This was an exceptional trek.
 The guide was very informative and helpful.
 It was just me and my partner on the whole Ancascocha Trail and we seldom saw any other travellers.
 Often we had the sites entirely to ourselves.
 I can totally recommend this.